Clostridium tetani produces toxins that affect the central nervous system causing hypersensitivity, stiffness in legs

 It is caused by a bacterium called Clostridium tetani, which produces toxins that affect the central nervous system.
-The organism, capable of forming spores lives in large intestine, is present in feces of many mammals and in some soils.
+The organism, capable of forming spores lives in the large intestine.
+It is present in feces of many mammals and in some soils.
 This disease can be a problem for pigs living outdoors.
 The incubation period is 1 to 10 weeks with shorter incubation periods resulting in more severe disease.
 In nursing piglets of less than 2 weeks old the disease is uncommon.

 - Stiffness of legs and muscles.